as of March 2014, the TNT web page moved to

 Note for running TNT in parallel, under Linux or Mac.- You have to install PVM in your machine, and copy the binary file to the PVM directory for binaries (either to $PVM_ROOT/bin/LINUX, or LINUX64, or DARWIN).
 Mixing 32 and 64 bit versions poses no problem, but binaries with limits on number of taxa do not connect properly to binaries without such limit, and viceversa.
 To avoid mixing, you can rename the binaries of any type (and make sure you copy identically renamed binaries to the corresponding PVM directory).
 You should no longer have problems compiling PVM, if you download a recent version (previous versions had problems with some compilers, but they have been fixed now --thanks, PVM guys!!).
 Note on PVM and Mac 64.- The makefile provided with the PVM package does not explicitly specify the -m64 switch (which, in at least some compilers/installations, is not the default, even in 64 bit machines).
 The 32-bit daemon communicates correctly with TNT, but if you want to use PVM to transfer a LOT of data, having a 64-bit daemon may be good to let it access more memory.
 If you want to compile PVM for 64-bits, copy this makefile to your $PVM_ROOT directory, then type "make clean" followed by "make install".

 Updates.- Updates are done regularly (often every 2 months or so).
-The last update was done on May 8, 2013.
+The last update was done on Dec 11, 2013 (except for the Mac 64-bit version, which is May 2013).
 Note that the Mac PPC version is no longer maintained (last version is of December 2007).
 A list of recent additions and bugfixes is maintained here.

 A simple, one-shot analysis is now included in the "aquickie.run" script, which comes with all TNT versions.
 This runs a simple analysis with a search for most parsimonious trees (or asks whether you want to do a consensus estimation, if the data set is large), then calculates group supports using resampling.